 Parallel model.
-The gridification of Digi-Clima is based on data parallelism, which splits the whole data domain into smaller subdomains, and executes a single algorithm in parallel in each of them, as it is presented in Fig. 3.
+The gridification of Digi-Clima is based on data parallelism, which splits the whole data domain into smaller subdomains, and executes a single algorithm in parallel in each of them, as it is presented in Figure 3.

-Fig. 3.
-Data parallelism model.
+Figure 3: Data parallelism model.

-Applying data parallelism to Digi-clima is straightforward, because processing each image is independent from others.
+Applying data parallelism to Digi-clima is straightforward, because the parallel processes are independent.
 Also, as the final job output consists only of the union of each parallel process output, no post-processing is needed.

-A master/slave parallel model was applied to Digi-clima (see Fig. 4).
+A master/slave parallel model was applied to Digi-clima (see Figure 4).
 The master process launches and assigns the work to several slave processes that executes Digi-clima on a set of images.
 Once a slave finishes its work, the master process collects the output data to include it in the final job output.

-Fig. 4.
-Master/slave parallel model in Digi-clima.
+Figure 4: Master/slave parallel model in Digi-clima.